frankrdesilets/gpa-forecaster/README.md

 ![Static Badge](https://img.shields.io/badge/License-MIT-blue)

 # gpa-forecaster
-This application parses one or multiple input .txt files representing an academic career (semesters taken or planned and their classes) and calculates and prints a grade point average (GPA) report for each file to the console, enabling a student to forecast semesters by planning their future classes and anticipated grades, and predict a final cumulative GPA.
+This application parses one or multiple input .txt files representing an academic career (semesters taken or planned and their classes) and calculates and prints a grade point average (GPA) report for each file to the console, enabling a student to plan semesters by comparing classes/grade scenarios against a target GPA.

+Note: This applications currently only supports Southwestern University grade-point values and 4 credit classes.

 ### Sample Input File “SampleMultipleSemesters.txt”:
 ```